-AEMO proposes to modify the deviation pricing framework in order to better align the cost to the market of a deviation (i.e. the costs of supplying MOS) with the charge or payment associated with that deviation.
-In other words, AEMO is seeking to strengthen the causer pays principle in the deviation pricing framework.
+AEMO proposed modifying the deviation pricing framework in order to better align the cost to the market of a deviation (i.e. the costs of supplying MOS) with the charge or payment associated with that deviation.
+In other words, AEMO was seeking to strengthen the causer pays principle in the deviation pricing framework.

-AEMO propose that this can be achieved through a combination of changes to the NGR and also to the Procedures.
+AEMO proposed that this could be achieved through a combination of changes to the Procedures and the NGR.

-With regard to the Procedures, AEMO propose to strengthen the causer pays principle by introducing the average cost of MOS (per GJ) incurred for a gas day into the set of calculations used to determine deviation payments and deviation charges.
-If implemented, this change would mean that:
+With regard to the Procedures, AEMO proposes to strengthen the causer pays principle by introducing the average cost of MOS (per GJ) incurred for a gas day into the set of calculations used to determine deviation payments and deviation charges.
+This change would mean that: